 1. Geography Isn’t Totally to Blame

-At Florida Spine Associates, a lot of patents come from states out.
+At Florida Spine Associates, a lot of patents come from states up north.
 However, our local patients will attest to the fact that chronic pain in your back doesn’t magically vanish if you decide to move to a warmer climate.
 It also doesn’t necessarily ring true that you’re more likely to experience back pain and need a spinal surgeon Boca Raton if you live in a colder climate or in an area that has colder winters.

 In fact, you should know that your body will naturally adjust to any climate you live in.
 So, any temperature changes in the area you’ve become accustomed to living in could be just as noticeable if you live in a warm climate instead of a cold one.
 So, no matter which region of the country you call home, there’s a good chance that your back pain will go up when the temperature starts to dip lower during the year.